Justin Trudeau: Childhood

 His father had intended Trudeau to begin his formal education at a French-language lycée, but Trudeau's mother convinced his father of the importance of sending their sons to a public school.
-In the end, Trudeau was enrolled in 1976 in the French immersion program at Rockcliffe Park Public School, the same school his mother had attended for two years while her father was a member of Parliament.
+In the end, Trudeau was enrolled in 1976 in the French immersion program at Rockcliffe Park Public School.
+It was the same school his mother had attended for two years while her father was a member of Parliament.
 He could have been dropped off by limousine, but his parents elected he take the school bus albeit with a Royal Canadian Mounted Police (RCMP) car following.
 This was followed by one year at the private Lycée Claudel d'Ottawa.

-After his father's retirement in June 1984, his mother remained at her New Edinburgh home while the rest of the family moved into his father's home at 1418 Pine Avenue, Montreal known as Cormier House, where the following autumn he began attending the private Collège Jean-de-Brébeuf, his father's alma mater.
+After his father's retirement in June 1984, his mother remained at her New Edinburgh home while the rest of the family moved into his father's home at 1418 Pine Avenue, Montreal known as Cormier House; the following autumn, he began attending the private Collège Jean-de-Brébeuf, his father's alma mater.
 The school had begun as a Jesuit school but was non-denominational by the time Justin matriculated.
 In 2008, Trudeau said that of all his early family outings he enjoyed camping with his father the most, because "that was where our father got to be just our father – a dad in the woods".
 During the summers his father would send him and his brothers to Camp Ahmek, on Canoe Lake in Algonquin Provincial Park, where he would later work in his first paid job as a camp counsellor.

-Trudeau and his brothers were given shares in a numbered company by their father, from which they received regular dividends, up to $20,000 per year.
-As of August 2011, Trudeau's company had assets of $1.2 million.
+Trudeau and his brothers were given shares in two numbered companies by their father: the first containing a portfolio of securities, from which they receive regular dividends, up to $20,000 per year; and the second which receives royalties from their father's autobiography and other sources, about $10,000 a year.
+As of August 2011, the first numbered company had assets of $1.2 million.
+The Trudeau brothers were also given a country estate of about 50 hectares in the Laurentians with a home designed by the esteemed Canadian architect Arthur Erickson, and the Cormier House in Montreal.
+The country estate land was estimated to be worth $2.7 million in 2016.